BlakeTrebelhorn/Dota2Learning/README.md

 	as it's what I'm most familiar with.

 The first classifier I tried was the Random Forest Classifier (RFC), as this one usually does well out of the box.
 On it's first run
 	the RFC got an accuracy of about 54%, which is slightly better than guessing, but not by much.
+After a small amount of tweaks, I quickly realized that ther RFC would not be a good classifier because of it's nature (ha! get it?).
+The RFC takes subsets of the features (columns) of the data.
+Many of these columns contain zeros, which would build useless trees.

+I next tried the Perceptron.
+I thought a little more before using this algorithm.
+Perceptrons learn by taking each feature and assigning
+	weights, which eventually makes a linear separator.